christo/loquacious/dbSchema.md

 * parameters
 * image - file ref - not necessarily a self or punter portrait
 * description - basic description of image contents

+## audio_filter

+Some small number of audio processing definitions to help categorise different pre-processing methods and distinguish rows in audio_recording

+* name
+* implementation - code ref?

+## pose

+* video file reference
+* provenance (synthesised, from a session/deployment?)
+* pose system parameters
+* captured pose coordinates?
+* interpretation by system

+## pose_sequence

+Some kind of chain of poses captured in sequence

+* index
+* pose - fk

 ## embeddings